fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - do you think I should follow anyone
 - should I follow some portfolios?
 - should I start following anyone
+- is there anyone I should follow
+- Is there anyone I should start following?

 ## intent:ask_unfollow_advice
 - who should I unfollow?